cgolan/blockchain/README.md

-This WebApp will accept HTTP GET requests at
+A simple WebApp that will accept HTTP GET requests at

 `http://localhost:8080/address/{hashValue}`

-that will use the Blockchain Data API at
+which will use the Blockchain Data API at

 `https://blockchain.info/api/blockchain_api`

-and respond with a JSON representation of all unspent transactions for the given address of a blockchain network:
+and provide a JSON representation response of all unspent transactions for the given address of a blockchain network:

 `{
    "outputs":[